lfph/implementers-forum/docs/analytics.md

 This is a compilation of documentation available on how different countries approach analytics and telemetry of their apps.

+## ENPA

+If you are running ENX, please contact your Google and Apple developer relations teams about enrolling in ENPA.
+For those setting up ENPA, we strongly recommend including the opt-in for analytics to your current app sign-up process, even if you are not yet enrolled in ENPA.
+Having pre-authorization for anonymous, aggregated analytics will help you collect better information faster so you can adjust your system moving forward.

+More information coming soon.

+## Resources

 * **Italy**
     * This [detailed description](https://github.com/immuni-app/immuni-documentation/blob/master/Privacy-Preserving%20Analytics.md) covers how the Italians were able to implement analytics in a secure fashion to both maintain user privacy and server data integrity.
 * **Switzerland**